mvolkmann/blog/src/flutter.md

   Widget build(BuildContext context) {
     // The Scaffold widget provides a basic UI structure
-    // that is common to many mobile apps.
+    // that is common to many mobile apps. return Scaffold(
-    // To avoid drawing in unsafe ares like notches,
-    // wrap the Scaffold widget in a `SafeArea` widget. return Scaffold(
       // The AppBar constructor accepts many more arguments
       // that are described later.